MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/overview/introduction.md

 ms.reviewer: deonhe
 ---

-# Overview of the Business Approvals templates (Private Preview)
+# Overview of the Business Approvals templates (Preview)

+[This topic is pre-release documentation and is subject to change.]

 One of the key use cases that we see across every industry and every department are approvals.
 Power Automate allows you to streamline your business by digitalizing the approval experience.

+> [!IMPORTANT]
+> - This is a preview feature.
+> - Preview features aren’t meant for production use and may have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.
+> - This feature is being gradually rolled out across regions and might not be available yet in your region.

-“Business Approvals templates” – is a kit that will accelerate building your approvals faster than ever - available as a private preview.
+“Business Approvals templates” – is a template that will accelerate building your approvals faster than ever - available as a private preview.
 Business Approvals templates is a no-code ready-made template built on top of Power Platform components that allows your organization to configure sophisticated approvals such as